French language in Vietnam: Current status

 Official figures in 2019 estimate that about 675,000 Vietnamese are fluent in French, many of whom are older individuals educated during the colonial era.
 Its usage in everyday life has greatly declined since 1975, however, with the number of people using French on a regular basis being between 5,000 to 6,000.
-A significant number of French words entered into the everyday Vietnamese lexicon during the French colonial era.

 French retains a strong influence on Vietnamese education and society despite the rise of English language education facilitated by American-influenced globalization.
 The number of schools and university programs reimplementing or teaching French has greatly increased since the first decade of the 21st century.
 This is in large part due to government policies promoting the knowledge of more than one foreign language, with French and English as priority second languages.

 French also continues to be regarded as a cultural language in Vietnam, with its usage associated with the elite society and links to family tradition and national history, while English and other foreign languages are regarded as commercial vernaculars used with foreigners.
+The language also continues to be used as a working language in the medical, scientific, and diplomatic fields.